-Language corpora began to inform the creation of textbooks and reference materials not long after the first electronic corpora became available in the 1960s.
+Language corpora (large electronic collections of texts) began to inform the creation of textbooks and reference materials since the 1960s.
 The concept of Data-Driven Learning, the use of corpora in instructed second language acquisition, can be traced to the late 1980s.
-Despite fifty years of use and a substantial body of literature showing their efficacy in the classroom, however, language corpora are far from a common pedagogical tool.
-In fact, teachers attempting to move from theory to praxis will find very few pedagogical manuals or user-friendly corpus tutorials, especially for languages other than English.
+Despite many decades of use and a substantial body of literature showing their efficacy in the classroom, however, language corpora are far from a common pedagogical tool.
+Especially for languages other than English, teachers attempting to move from theory to praxis will find very few pedagogical manuals or user-friendly corpus tutorials.

 The corpus-based assignments provided here are conceived as supplementary materials that can be used both for learning new structures and for deepening knowledge of previously learned structures (i.e., for learners at different German proficiency levels).
 Each module progresses from independent awareness-raising and practice exercises with automated feedback to more open-ended production exercises that can be submitted to the teacher and followed by extension exercises in class.

-We hope that this resource will help learners substantially improve their German knowledge by providing them with several I’s that have been shown to be beneficial for language learning (Carter & McCarthy, 1995; Laufer, 2017; Leow, 2018): rich Input (exposure to a plethora of real-life examples), guided Induction (induction of rules from data analysis), and active Involvement (independent work that requires cognitive engagement and deep processing of the material).
-We welcome your feedback and suggestions as the resource is developed.
+We hope that this resource will help learners substantially improve their German knowledge by providing them with several I’s that have been shown to be beneficial for language learning (Carter & McCarthy, 1995; Laufer, 2017; Leow, 2018): rich Input (exposure to a plethora of real-life examples), guided Induction (induction of usage rules from data analysis), and active Involvement (independent work that requires cognitive engagement and deep processing of the material).
+We welcome your feedback and suggestions!

 Carter, R., & McCarthy, M. (1995).
 Grammar and the spoken language.
 Applied Linguistics, 16(2), 141-158